-Pavement maintenance is a vital process in the City’s street management program.
-The City evaluates each road every three years.
+Pavement maintenance is a vital process in the city’s street management program.
+The City of Cedar Hills evaluates each road every three years.
 The evaluation identifies road surface deficiencies and establishes the residual surface life (RSL).
-The City has a policy to maintain streets at an average RSL of 12 years, according to GASB 34 requirements.
+The city has a policy to maintain streets at an average RSL of 12 years, according to GASB 34 requirements.
 The evaluation and RSL components define the type and timing of street improvements, including surface rejuvenation, patching, and replacement.

 Road Repair Projects